MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 * Technical Lead Developer in a Research & Development Team of 10 for an Xamarin iOS enterprise app for opticians in 700 stores to measure optometric values of customers
 * Conception of quality assurance and testing strategy in close cooperation with opticians to ensure highly critical optometric values are measured precisely
-* Accompany team in rollout of the app to over 700 stores in DACH region
+* Accompany team in a successful rollout of the app to over 700 stores in DACH region
 * Maintaining a Jenkins pipeline for continuous integration and delivery

 ### Technologies